joemoose/psiops/docs/playing.md

 !!! example

-	You make an action roll using REFLEXES.
-The attribute score is 2.
+	You make an action roll using your REFLEXES score of 2.
 The dice roll is 3 and 4.
-The sum is 3 + 4 + 2 = 9, resulting in a partial success.
+The sum is 3 + 4 + 2 = 9, resulting in a *partial success*.

 ### Consequences and Complications